‘THE DEADLY ASSASSIN’

 The original DVD special features were as follows.
 There was the making-of documentary called ‘The Matrix Revisited’ with behind-the-scenes cast and crew interviews.
 There were also two featurettes including ‘The Gallifreyan Candidate’ and ‘The Frighten Factor’.
 There was also a photo gallery of the story.
 There was a stereo sound audio mix option for the story and a DVD audio commentary with Tom Baker, Bernard Horsfall and producer Phillip Hinchcliffe.
 There was an info-text commentary option to enjoy; the ‘Radio Times Listings’ PDF of the story; and a ‘coming soon’ trailer for ‘Delta and the Bannermen’ with Sylvester McCoy and Bonnie Langford.
 There was also an Easter Egg which happened to be a continuity announcement for ‘The Deadly Assassin’ which can now be found the BBC trailers and continuity announcements for ‘The Hand of Fear’ on its Blu-ray disc.

-On Disc 3 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, ‘The Matrix Revisited’ making-of documentary; ‘The Gallifreyan Candidate’ featurette; ‘The Frighten Factor’ featurette; the stereo sound audio mix option for the story and the DVD audio commentary can be found on there.
+On Disc 3 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, ‘The Matrix Revisited’ making-of documentary; ‘The Gallifreyan Candidate’ featurette; ‘The Frighten Factor’ featurette; the stereo sound audio mix option for the story, the DVD audio commentary and the ‘Radio Times Listing’ PDF can be found on there.
 The photo gallery and the info-text commentary option for ‘The Deadly Assassin’ have been updated for 2020 on the Blu-ray.